LarsEKrueger/bite/readme.md

 # Ideas
 * Automatically search for new files in frequently-used directories and predict the commands
-* History: Draw between prompt and input box instead of overlay
+* Make the command line arguments of a program fold out
 * Integrate mosh functionality
 * Command line editor with vim keys (starts in insert mode)
 * Syntax highlighting for output